7 Takeaways From The Longest Shutdown In U.S. History

 6. Americans' eyes may have been opened some to just what government does

 During this shutdown, the costs and consequences of a shutdown have become clear.
-Federal employees and contractors across the country, who weren't getting paid, were directly affected.
+Federal employees and contractors across the country who weren't getting paid were directly affected.
 And there have been further ripples for the economy – think landlords and small businesses serving those workers worried about their own bills.

 Americans are generally disconnected from government, but large majorities said the shutdown – with trash piling over at national parks and closed D.C. museums — was "embarrassing."